-- International student welcome booths will be located at key locations around campus to assist new international students in navigating the large campus as well as learn about the various resources offered by York International.
+- International student welcome booths (Fall term only) will be located at key locations around campus to assist new international students in navigating the large campus as well as learn about the various resources offered by York International.
 Booths will be located at Vari Hall, Student Centre, Vanier Loop, Bethune and Pond Residence/Road.
 Visit our events calendar here for more details.

 - Residence/Housing Office contacts (Keele & Glendon): Housing on campus, Housing off campus and Temporary accommodation.